blueelvis/cscan/README.md

 CScan supports Windows 7 and up, and may not function correctly on older systems.

 It is currently under active development and lacks many features that may be needed in order to effectively detect and remove malware.
 CScan is not intended to run on a hostile system; malware can prevent it from executing and, in the case of rootkits, feed it false data.
-Tools like RKill and RougeKiller can be used to halt malware.
+Tools like RKill and RogueKiller can be used to halt malware.